PET INSURANCE

 Like most providers, MetLife Pet has varied waiting periods for different types of coverage and policies.

-MetLife Pet offers a 0-day waiting period on accidents and our optional preventative care plan.2,3 That’s virtually same-day pet insurance coverage!
-When you enroll, your benefits begin at midnight.
-So if your pup needs their annual checkup or your cat breaks a bone the very next day, you won’t have to wait to file a claim for reimbursement on covered expenses.
+MetLife Pet offers a 0-day waiting period on accidents and our optional Preventive Care coverage benefits.1 That’s virtually same-day pet insurance coverage!
+When you enroll, these benefits begin at midnight.
+So if your pup needs their annual checkup or your cat breaks a bone the very next day, you won’t have to wait to file a claim for reimbursement on covered expenses.2

 Illnesses

-When it comes to illnesses, MetLife Pet has a 14-day waiting period.2 While it’s not as short as our accident coverage, this waiting period is fairly standard across pet insurance providers.
+For illnesses, MetLife Pet has a 14-day waiting period.1 While it’s not as short as our accident coverage, this waiting period is fairly standard across pet insurance providers.
 You’ll need to wait 2 weeks after you enroll in a policy to submit a claim for expenses related to a new illness your pet’s diagnosed with.

 Pet Insurance Waiting Period FAQs